Tag Archives: Real Wealth Ranching

 2. Calve in sync with nature.
 In our part of the world of north central Missouri, one would look back in history and learn when the bison calved.
 This is typically mid-May through June, perhaps a bit into July.
 Oftentimes you may hear, ‘when do the deer fawn?’
 But deer are more like sheep or goats than cattle and breeding season weather needs consideration in many parts of the world.
 While you are at it, shorten the breeding season to discover your most fertile cows.

 3. Let cows raise their calves.
-In extreme weather conditions, it may be necessary to wean calves early and sell either them or their mommas.
+In extreme weather conditions, it may be necessary to wean calves early and sell either them or their mommas or both!

 4. Select animals for your breeding herd from your own stock.
 Starting out, try to find local animals raised the way you will be.
 This will likely be nearly impossible, and you’ll end up culling a lot.
 Expensive up front, but long term is the best solution to finding adapted animals which can perform without expensive inputs.

-5. Incorporate some sort of managed grazing.
+5. Incorporate some sort of managed grazing which allows adequate rest from grazing.
 I use Real Wealth Ranching techniques which is a way of incorporating nonselective grazing, identifying adapted animals, matching calving/breeding season with forage availability, increasing profitability, and creating harmony in your life and human relationships.
+There are other management practices that may fit your lifestyle or season of life better.
+Explore and understand the protocols, realizing that often you cannot pick and choose and still have the management work.

-6. Kick the Hay Habit‘ might be the name of a book by Jim Gerrish, but it is great advice for reducing costs.
+6. Kick the Hay Habit‘ is the name of a book by Jim Gerrish, but it is also great advice for reducing costs.
 Hay and all the labor and machinery expense associated with it seldom makes sense in today’s ranching world.
 There are exceptions – especially weather related – but by and large it takes a huge bite out of the bottom line.

 7. Reduce overheads!
 Stan Parsons said you only need a hammer and a wheelbarrow to be a financially successful rancher, and the wheelbarrow was questionable.
 Now, i might be paraphrasing, but his point is clear; that which rusts, rots, and depreciates is not an asset and likely adds labor and other unnecessary costs.
 Machinery, buildings, vehicles, even a stack of hay!